Juggling: World records

-There is no organisation that tracks all juggling world records.
+There is no organization that tracks all juggling world records.

 Toss juggling and club passing world records used to be tracked by the Juggling Information Service Committee on Numbers Juggling (JISCON) (now defunct).
 Some records are tracked by Guinness World Records.

-The most footballs (soccer balls) juggled simultaneously is five and was achieved by Victor Rubilar (Argentina) at the Gallerian Shopping Centre in Stockholm, Sweden, on 4 November 2006.
-This was equaled by Marko Vermeer (Netherlands) in Amstelveen, Netherlands, on 11 August 2014 and Isidro Silveira (Spain), in Adeje, Tenerife, Spain, on 4 November 2015.

 Performance

 Style

 Professional jugglers perform in a number of different styles, which are not mutually exclusive.
 These juggling styles have developed or been introduced over time with some becoming more popular at some times than others.

 Circus juggling

 Traditional circus-style juggling emphasises high levels of skill and sometimes large-scale props to enable the act to "fill" the circus ring.
 The juggling act may involve some comedy or other circus skills such as acrobatics, but the principal focus is the technical skill of the jugglers.
 Costumes are usually colourful with sequins.
 Variations within this style include the traditions from Chinese and Russian circus.

 Comedy juggling

 Comedy juggling acts vary greatly in their skill level, prop use and costuming.
 However, they all share the fact that the focus of the performance is comedic rather than a demonstration of technical juggling skill.
 Comedy juggling acts are most commonly seen in street performance, festivals and fairs.